StackStorm/st2/instructables/chatops.md

   * A list of key/value pairs to inject into Hubot's running environment.
 * `hubot::dependencies`:
   * This is where you will define which version of Hubot to run, which version of hubot-scripts, and any adapters you need to install.
+    At the very least, you need to specify ``hubot-stackstorm`` adapter.

 As an example, here is what configuration looks like for a Hubot Slack